- Search The Registry

 On this date in 1811, Black slaves rebelled against their white masters in Louisiana.

 Armed with cane knives, hoses, clubs, and a few guns, the rebels began the march down River Road towards New Orleans.
-They were motivated by the French slogan "sur la Orleans" as only three slaves out of the 141 rebels were known to have spoken some English.
+They were motivated by the French slogan "Sur la Orleans," as only three slaves out of the 141 rebels were known to have spoken some English.
 As planned, they gained participants as they moved from plantation to plantation along the east bank of the Mississippi River.
 There is considerable disagreement on how well organized the rebels were.
-The only eyewitness testimony says they were formed clan-like similar to their tribal associations of Africa.
-The rebels attacked and burned five empty plantations; most of the owners were already in New Orleans at the start of the revolt.
+The only eyewitness testimony says they were formed clan-like, similar to their tribal associations of Africa.
+The rebels attacked and burned five empty plantations; most owners were already in New Orleans at the start of the revolt.

-The slave owners had fled to New Orleans and territorial governor William C. C. Claiborne had dispatched the company to put down the rebellion.
-The majority of rebels were either captured or escaped into the swamps, leaving a much smaller group of rebels to face the militia.
+The slave owners had fled to New Orleans, and territorial governor William C. C. Claiborne had dispatched the company to put down the rebellion.
+Most rebels were captured or escaped into the swamps, leaving a much smaller group of rebels to face the militia.
 Deslondes was one of the first to leave the battlefield.
 He was caught two days later; he was tried and executed on Andry's plantation.
-Before the end, he and his compatriots freed about 25 miles of territory; they then back tracked 15 of those miles and were stopped by a force of militia three to four times smaller than the rebel "army.” was The rebels left at least 2 slave owners killed and 3 plantations burned completely to the ground.
+Before the end, he and his compatriots freed about 25 miles of territory; they then backtracked 15 of those miles and were stopped by a force of militia three to four times smaller than the rebel "army.”
+The rebels left at least two slave owners killed, and three plantations burned completely to the ground.

-The leaders, on horseback, made the fastest escape and fled into the swamps chased by the Militia.
+The leaders, on horseback, made the fastest escape and fled into the swamps, chased by the Militia.
 The captured prisoners (numbering three times their captors) were taken to the Destrehan plantation.
-The "Army,” under command of General Hampton did not arrive on the scene until January 11. ninety-five slaves were killed or tried and executed because of this revolt.
-Fifty-six of those slaves captured on the January 10 and involved in the revolt were returned to their masters. thirty more slaves were captured, but they had been forced to join the revolt by Charles Deslondes and his men and were also returned to their masters.
+The "Army,” under command of General Hampton, did not arrive on the scene until January 11. ninety-five slaves were killed or tried and executed because of this revolt.
+Fifty-six of those slaves captured on January 10 and involved in the revolt were returned to their masters.
+Thirty more slaves were captured, but they had been forced to join the revolt by Charles Deslondes and his men and were also returned to their masters.

-At least three slaves were killed by the rebels for not wanting to participate in the revolt.
-Following the required 40-day waiting period, seven slaves were freed after the revolt as a result of their actions to prevent it.
+The rebels killed at least three slaves for not wanting to participate in the revolt.
+Following the required 40-day waiting period, seven slaves were freed after the revolt due to their actions to prevent it.

 2,000 years of extraordinary achievement